Daishikofy/2DPlatformerController/README.md

   * 1 means your character will be able to move mid-air as freely as on the ground.

 The ground detection could be improve by having a specific collider used to detect whether your character is on a platform or not.
 This collider should be placed on the base of your sprite.

+## Player Controller 3
+*__Documentation in cnstruction__*
+Added a ground reactivity to add some controle over the characteristics of the movimentation Changed the way ground is detected or a more scripting newbie friendly version and more robuste to.